 Freelancers are nice because they usually specialize in one area, and you’ll never have to worry about their quality of execution because you’ll pay them based on their output.
 However, it’s hard to find good ones, and even harder to find all the good ones you need to succeed.

-Finally, you have SEO agencies.
+Finally, you have white label SEO agencies.
 And though I might be biased, agencies have a number of advantages over both the in-house model and the freelancer approach.
 Everything’s in one place, so you don’t have to worry about hunting anyone down, the agency will be on the hook to get you results, they’ll hit the ground running when they start your campaign, and best of all—for the services you get, they’re comparably very affordable.

 You generally will have some kind of upfront cost with an SEO agency.
 Some offer a “setup fee,” usually between $500 and $2,000, to optimize your site (some even offer setup at different levels), while others offer standalone products and packages like “onsite optimization” that exist outside ongoing work.
 In any case, you’ll have a minimum upfront investment, but it’s a one-time deal.